NNPDF/eko/doc/source/theory/pQCD.rst

 The procedure is iterated on all the heavy quarks, updating the temporary instance of :class:`~eko.strong_coupling.StrongCoupling` with the computed masses.

-To find coeherent solutions and perform the mass running in the correct pathces it is necessary to always start computing the mass scales closer to :math:`\mu_{ref}`.
+To find coherent solutions and perform the mass running in the correct patches it is necessary to always start computing the mass scales closer to :math:`\mu_{ref}`.

 Eventually, to ensure that the threshold values are properly set, we add a